the-argus/rit-gdc-talks/from_scratch.md

 graphical style.
 The same is true of Unity and Unreal physics.
 If you leave too many values at their defaults, it becomes obvious (at least to me) that the project was made in one of these engines, which breaks the sense of legitimacy that I feel comprehensive experiences like games need to hold.
-Might just be me though, this slide is purely editorial.

 ---